Vaisakhi: Date

 Vaisakhi is observed on the 13 or 14 April every year in the 21st century.
 However, in 1801 AD, it fell on 11 April.
 This is because the date of Vaisakhi and other Sankrantis keeps changing slowly over years.
 Vaisakhi would fall on 29 April in Year 2999.
 The festival coincides with other new year festivals celebrated on the first day of Vaisakh in other regions of the Indian subcontinent such as Puthandu, Pohela Boishakh, Bohag Bihu, and Vishu.

 It is one of three Sikh celebrations still calculated using the traditional Bikrami calendar, alongside Bandi Chhor Divas and Guru Nanak Gurpurab, where as the rest are determined now as per the Nanakshahi calendar.

 Etymology and pronunciation

 The word Vaisakhi or Baisakhi is an Apabhraṃśa form evolved from the word Vaiśākhī (वैशाखी), derived from the name of the Indian month of Vaishakha.
 There is no distinction between sounds 'sha' (श) & 'sa' (स) and between 'va' (व) & 'ba' (ब) in Prakrit & Apbhramsa.
 Hence the name, Vaisakhi or Baisakhi.
 Vaisakhi which is observed on Sankranti of Vaisakh (Vaishakh) month literally means 'related to Vaisakh month', which in turn is derived from the name of a Nakshatra known as Vishakha.
 In Punjab region, the word Vaisakhi is common, but in the Dogra regions, and the Doabi and Malwai dialects of Punjab, speakers often substitute a B for a V, so it is known as Baisakhi or Basakhi; also people in Jammu call it Basoa.
+In tonal languages like Bengali, it is pronounced as 'Boishakhi'.